App version: 0.1.0

 Pros of Angel Investors

 Angel investors are different from a traditional lender.
 They typically don’t care about your credit scores, personal financial situation, or business assets.The only things that interest them are, typically, your business plan and your ability to execute and bring in returns.
 Therefore, while a traditional lender wants to see things like collateral and a positive history with credit, an angel investor often just wants to know what your idea is and how much you need to make your vision come to life.
 Even if your venture is unconventional, such as a lean startup, you may have success with an angel investor who understands what you’re trying to do.
-Because many angel investors were once running startups themselves, they are often more forgiving of any setbacks that may occur and may even be able to mentor you through rough waters.
+Because many angel investors were once running startups themselves, they can be more forgiving of any setbacks and may even be able to mentor you through rough waters.
 This perhaps is the greatest gift angel investors offer: free one-on-one lessons in business and how to survive tough economic situations.

 Cons of Angel Investors